 The mobile kitchens moved right along with the rest of the battalion.
 In the opinion of the men, the food was not very good because the damp air made it hard to get a fire started.
 Many of their meals were C ration meals of beans or chili – which they called “Iron Rations” – that they carried in their backpacks and choked down.
 Water was scarce and men went days without shaving and many shaved their heads to keep cool.
 Washing clothes was done when the men had a chance.
 They did this by finding a creek, looking for alligators, and if there were none, taking a bar of soap and scrubbing whatever they were washing.
 Clothes were usually washed once a week or once every two weeks.

-After the maneuvers, the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
-Knox.
-On the side of a hill, the men learned that they were being sent overseas as part of an operation called, “PLUM.”
-Many men believed that they had quickly out that PLUM stood for the Philippines, Luzon, Manila.
-There is no proof this was true.
-Those men 29 years old or older were allowed to resign from federal service and replaced with men from the 753rd Tank Battalion.
-Most were allowed to go home to say goodbye to their families and friends.
-It was the opinion of the other members of the company that Bernard should have been released from federal service after the maneuvers because of his learning disability.
+It was after these maneuvers that the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
+Knox as they had expected.
+On the side of a hill, the battalion learned it was being sent overseas as part of Operation PLUM.
+Within hours, the tankers believed that they had figured out that PLUM stood for the Philippines, Luzon, and Manila.
+There is no evidence that it did.
+Those men who were married before the National Guard tank companies were federalized, 29 years old or older, or whose National Guard enlistments were within months of ending were allowed to resign from federal service and were replaced by men of the 753rd Tank Battalion.
+Many of the new men and remaining men went home on furloughs to say their goodbyes.
+A number of members stated that it was at this time that Bernad should have been released from service but wasn’t.

 At Ft.
 Stotsenburg, the soldiers were expected to wear their dress uniforms.
 Since working on the tanks was a dirty job, the battalion members wore coveralls to do the work on the tanks.
 The 192nd followed the example of the 194th and wore coveralls in their barracks area to do work on their tanks, but if the soldiers left the battalion’s area, they wore dress uniforms everywhere; including going to the PX.